lyfe691/self/README.md

 ## Install

 > [!NOTE]
 > Install via PowerShell.
 It'll install at user level so no need to run as administrator.
-If you want it beyond user level just move the folder to `C:\Program Files\Self`.
+If you want it beyond user level (root) just move the folder to `C:\Self`.

 ```powershell
 iwr -Uri "https://raw.githubusercontent.com/lyfe691/self/main/install.ps1" -UseBasicParsing | iex